Is An Autopsy Required In a Wrongful Death Case in Pennsylvania?

 An official autopsy report may take weeks or months to complete depending on the types of tests or screenings that must be done.
 For example, a toxicology test alone can take days, weeks, or months, often depending on how many specimens need to be tested and whether they require further testing in specialized laboratories.
 Once the autopsy is complete, the medical examiner’s office will send a copy to the deceased’s next of kin.
 The report will either confirm or contradict your loved one’s cause of death on their death certificate.
 If the findings establish that the death was caused by another party, your family can proceed with funeral plans, and the representative of the deceased’s estate will have grounds to file a wrongful death claim.

-For help determining whether an autopsy would be in your own family’s legal interests, please reach out to a dedicated Philadelphia Wrongful Death Attorney today.
+For help determining whether an autopsy would be in your own family’s legal interests, please reach out to a dedicated Philadelphia wrongful death attorney today.